- Section 80G Deduction - Donations Eligible Under Section 80G

 Penalties under Section 269ST

-Under Section 269ST, the penalty is equivalent to the amount received in cash that exceeds the prescribed limit i.e. 100% of the amount.
-This means that if you don't follow the rule mentioned in Section269ST and if cash receipt of more than 2 lakh or more is received from a single person in a single day, the penalty imposed will be the amount as the cash received in violation of the section.
-This penalty is implied to all individuals and entities like businesses, professionals, and other organizations.
+Under Section 269ST, the penalty is equivalent to the amount received in cash that exceeds the prescribed limit.
+This means that if you don't follow the rule mentioned in Section 269ST and if cash receipt of 2 lakh or more is received from a single person in a single day for a single event, the penalty imposed will be the amount as the cash received in violation of the section.
+This penalty is applicable to all individuals and entities like businesses, professionals, and other organizations.
+It also applies to farmers taking cash of Rs.2 lakh or more for their produce in a single day.

 Withdrawal of cash from Banks